Call Now:(334) 489-3624Free Medicare ConsultationFree Consult

 How do I file an appeal?

-To file an IRMAA appeal: 1) Complete Form SSA-44 (Medicare Income-Related Monthly Adjustment Amount - Life-Changing Event), 2) Gather documentation proving your life-changing event and reduced income, 3) Submit the form and documents to your local Social Security office by mail or in person within 60 days of receiving your IRMAA notice, and 4) Wait for Social Security's decision (typically 30-60 days).
-You must have experienced a qualifying life-changing event to appeal - you cannot appeal simply because you don't want to pay IRMAA.
+To file an IRMAA appeal: 1) Complete Form SSA-44, 2) Gather documentation proving both the life-changing event and your reduced income, 3) Submit online through Social Security or send the packet to your local SSA office by mail/in person within 60 days of receiving your IRMAA notice, 4) Keep copies of everything you submit and track your submission date, and 5) watch for either an approval, denial, or request for more documentation.
+You must have a qualifying life-changing event or a clear SSA error; you cannot appeal simply because you dislike the surcharge.

 Does IRMAA affect Part D?